shrutichaudhary5/Promptify-AI/README.md

 # Promptify AI

-An AI-powered prompt management and optimization platform for teams using LLMs like GPT-4, Claude, and Gemini.
+An AI-powered prompt management and optimization platform for teams using LLMs like GPT-4, Claude, and Gemini
-# Promptify AI

 Promptify AI is an AI-powered prompt management and optimization platform designed to simplify and organize prompt engineering for individuals and teams.